AdobeDocs/analytics-platform.en/help/guided-analysis/types/engagement.md

 >[!TIP]
 >
->If usage of a feature is represented by many events occurring, you can derive a new event that represents the feature was used in Data Views.
+>If multiple events represent usage of a single feature, you can derive a new event that represents the feature in Data Views.

 ## Chart settings